InvertGames/uFrame.Documentation/computed-property.md

 #### How to bind Computed Property to a collection change?

+This is currently done with code - as you cannot link collections in the uFrame Designer to Computed Properties.

+For every Computed Property there exists

+	        public override IEnumerable<IObservableProperty> Get{ComputedPropertyName}Dependents()

+Which you can override to define other [Blablabla](Observable Properties)

+Sources: (Slack)
-there is something like Get<ComputedProperty>Dependants which returns Observables which are used to determinate when to update the computed property
+> there is something like Get<ComputedProperty>Dependents which returns Observables which are used to determinate when to update the computed property

 > on your viewmodel, override Get[ComputedName]Dependents()
 foreach guys in base.Get[ComputedName]Dependents